 When day two came around there were still some loose ends to tend to in setting up camp.
 While rummaging around in the back of the SUV, I came across a gem of a find!

 Last year I replaced the aging wiring harness for the lights on the boat trailer.
 Being a graduate of the "Use it up. wear it out, make it do, or do without." school, the old harness got wrapped up and saved - for something.
-And now I knew why and for what!
+And now I know why and for what!

 At the command center I unzipped the individual, insulated conductors and then spliced the pieces together - carefully taper taping the slices so they'd pull smoothly over tree branches and hopefully not snagging up.
 Due to the age and exposure to the elements, some of the insulation had cracked - so I bandaged those spots with electrical tape, too.

 Oh yes.
 I strongly suggest not "cheaping out" when buying electrical tape.
 Scotch ™ is my go to brand: 33 is the "thin" type with 15 pounds per inch tensile strength, while 88 is the "thicker" with 20 pounds per inch tensile strength.
 I like to keep both on hand.
 And an old electrician trick to keep tape more pliable in cold weather: keep the roll of tape in your front pants pocket.
-Your body warmth keep the tape easier to use.
+Your body warmth keeps the tape easier to use.

 When all the splicing, taping, and bandaging was done, somewhat half-assed measuring revealed "close enough" lengths to my standard 60' radiator/30' counterpoise!
 As my luck had changed for the good, I launched my pull line and got an excellent placement with the first shot!
 Up went the radiator, down went the counterpoise, and WN1MB/2 was on the air with one of my recent Heathkit HW-8 acquisitions!
 Yay!